auraphp/Aura.Project_Kernel/README.md

 ### Requirements

 This kernel requires PHP 7.2 or later; we recommend using the latest available version of PHP as a matter of principle.
+If you are interested in using this package for older PHP versions, use version 2.x for PHP 5.3+.

 Unlike Aura library packages, this kernel package has userland dependencies, which themselves may have other
 dependencies: